Jesse J. Finley: Congressional Service to the United States of America (1876 to 1882)

+Finley successfully contested the election of Josiah T. Walls to the 44th United States Congress.
+Walls, a black Republican, was unseated after party-line vote of the congressional committee elected to throw out votes from a predominantly black district that favored Walls 568 to 11 for Finley.
 Finley served in the United States House of Representatives during the 44th, 45th, and 47th United States Congress as a member of the Democratic Party (United States).
-Finley successfully contested the election of Josiah T. Walls to the 44th United States Congress.
-Finley served in the from April 19, 1876, to March 3, 1877.
+Finley served from April 19, 1876, to March 3, 1877.
 Finley successfully contested the election of Horatio Bisbee, Jr. to the 45th United States Congress and served from February 20 to March 3, 1879.
 He presented credentials as a Member-elect to the 47th United States Congress and served from March 4, 1881, to June 1, 1882, when he was succeeded by Horatio Bisbee, Jr., who successfully contested Finley's election.

 Finley presented credentials on December 5, 1887, as a Senator-designate to the United States Senate for the term commencing March 4, 1887, but was not permitted to qualify because the appointment was made before the vacancy occurred.